robot297/JAG_8_2019/grades/Lab 8 Questions.md

 *****************
 *****************

+### Problem 1: Blood Donor Eligibility

+Add these components to DonorGUI.form.
+Ensure that you use these names.

+**JButton checkEligibilityButton**        User will click this to check eligbility **JTextField weightTextField**            for the user's weight in pounds **JTextField ageTextField**               For the user's age in years **JLabel resultLabel**                    Will display if the user is eligible to be a blood donor or not

+In DonorGUI, add a click listener for the checkEligibilityButton.
+In the listener's onClick method, verify that the user has entered a positive number in both the weightTextField and ageTextField JTextField
+If either or both are not valid, the resultLabel should display the INPUT_ERROR text.

+If both weight and age are positive numbers, use the data to decide if the user is eligible to be a blood donor.
+To be eligible, a person must be 17 or older, AND weigh 110 lbs or more.

+Display the ELIGIBLE text if they are eligible.
+Display the NOT_ELIGIBLE text if they are not eligible.

+Run and test your application.

-And, please paste a screenshot of your application running.
+Take a screenshot of your application running and add it to the **screenshots** directory in this project.

-Screenshots on a Mac: Command+Shift+4 lets you select an area of screen on a Mac, by default the screenshot is dropped on your desktop.
-Drag it here to add it to this worksheet, or Insert menu > Photo/Picture.
+Screenshots on a Mac: Command+Shift+4 lets you select an area of screen on a Mac.
+Select an area, and the screenshot will be saved your desktop.

-Screenshots on Windows with Word 2010 or above, Insert > Screenshot > Screen Clipping to add a screenshot.
-Or you can use Window's Snipping Tool).
+Screenshots on Windows: use Window's Snipping Tool.

-Problem 2:
+### Problem 2: Agile or Waterfall?

-Complete the Credit Card validation program from the slides.

-Push your code to GitHub and paste the link here

-And, please paste a screenshot of your application running.

-Problem 3:

 Create a GUI for your Agile or Waterfall program from Lab 3.

+Add these components to AgileWaterfallGUI.form.
+Again, use these names.

+**JTextField projectName**
+**JSlider peopleOnTeam**  This should take values between 1 and 300.
+**JCheckBox firmDeadlines**
+**JCheckBox experienceAllPhases**
+**JCheckBox qualityControl**
+**JCheckBox earlyIntegration**
+**JCheckBox earlyWorkingModels**
+**JButton recommendMethodology**
+**JLabel recommendation**

+Add more JLabels as appropriate, for example, to label the JTextField and JSlider name and max and min values.

-Please provide a JTextField to enter the project name.
-You’ll need checkboxes for all the questions to ask.
-Your program can re-use the method you wrote in Lab 3.
-Have a “Recommend” button to recommend your opinion of Waterfall or Agile for a development method for the project.
+Your program can re-use the agileOrWaterfall method you wrote in Lab 3.

+Add a click event listener to the `recommendMethodology` button.
+When clicked, this button will read the data entered, and recommend Waterfall or Agile or Either for a development method for the project.
+Display the recommendation in the `recommendation` JLabel
-You can add a JTextField from the component palette.
-In your code, you can read the text and store in a String like this, assuming your JTextField is called projectName,

-String myProjectName = projectName.getText();

-Your GUI program should use a JLabel to display something like “Big IBM Project should use Waterfall” or “My assignment should use Agile”.
-Or, you can use a JOptionPane to create a popup box with the suggestion.
+Your GUI program should use a JLabel and the recommendationTemplate format String provided to display something like “Big IBM Project could use Waterfall” or “My assignment could use Agile” or "Banking App could use either"

-Please push code to GitHub and paste a link to your repo:

-And, please paste a screenshot of your application running.
+Take a screenshot of your application running and add it to the **screenshots** directory in this project.

 Advanced